-(PUNCH CARDS ARE USED FOR ONE PER PERSON ADMISSION AND ONLY FOR SCHEDULED PB SESSION PLAY ONLY.
-Punch cards are NOT for private or lesson session admission.
+(PUNCH CARDS ARE USED FOR ONE PER PERSON ADMISSION AND ONLY FOR SCHEDULED INDOOR PB SESSION PLAY ONLY.
+Punch cards are not valid for private session play or for scheduled private lessons.

 KNOW your skill level and come at the appropriate level play day.